7:00am – Camp Arrival & Check-In

 In addition to equipping coaches with more in-depth information on your projectability and recruitability, this data also gives you as a player the tools and information to continue to develop as a player.
 By helping you get to know yourself more completely as a player, this data points to your areas of strength and improvement so that you can continue to round out your game.

-The Blast swing analyzer will be available for purchase directly through the Honor Roll registration platform both during and after your registration.
+The Blast swing analyzer will be available for purchase directly through the Honor Roll registration platform both during and after your registration for a Headfirst-specific discount.
 If you would like to purchase a sensor, you will be able to as an optional add-on.
-At camp, all student-athletes with a Blast swing analyzer will have their data tracked both during the Offensive Showcase and in the live gameplay, and this data will be accessible to coaches and to the player.
+The swing analyzer will be sent directly to you, and you can start collecting data on your swings to add to your online profiles, send to college coaches and track your own development.